SamuSonoIo/SamuSonoIo/README.md

 # Samuele | Full Stack Developer

 ## About Me
-**Heya👋**, I'm Samuele D'amico, as you can probably guess by the name, i'm Italian 🇮🇹 I'm passionate about elegant code and innovative solutions.
+**Hey👋**, I'm Samuele D'amico, as you can probably guess by the name, i'm Italian 🇮🇹 I'm passionate about elegant code and innovative solutions.
 Currently exploring the intersections of web development and software engineering.

 Read more about me here: [Portfolio](https://www.samueledamico.com/)